ChHecker/unify/README.md

 #import "@preview/unify:0.0.1": num,unit,range,unit-range

 $ #num("-1.3+-0.5e-6") $
-$ #unit("1.3+1.2-0.3e3", "meter per second squared") $
+$ #qty("1.3+1.2-0.3e3", "meter per second squared") $
-$ #range("1e-2", "3e5") $
+$ #numrange("1e-2", "3e5") $
-$ #unit-range("1e3", "2e3", "meter per second") $
+$ #qtyrange("1e3", "2e3", "meter per second") $
 ```
 <img src="examples/overview.jpg" width="200">

 ## `num`
-`num` uses string parsing in order to typeset numbers.
+`num` uses string parsing in order to typeset numbers, including separators between the thousands.
 They can have the following form:
-- `-`
 - `float` or `integer` number
 - either (`{}` stands for a number)
     - symmetric uncertainties with `+-{}`
     - asymmetric uncertainties with `+{}-{}`
 - exponential notation `e{}`

 Parentheses are automatically set as necessary.
+Use `thousandsep` to change the separator between the thousands.

 ## `unit`
-`unit` allows a `num` as the first argument following the same rules.
-The second argument is the `unit`.
-If `raw_unit` is set to true, its value will be passed on to the result.
-Otherwise, the unit should be written in words.
-Later on, I made a shorthand notation.
+`unit` takes the unit in words as its first argument.
+Later on, I will make a shorthand notation.
 The value of `space` will be inserted between units if necessary.
 Units have four possible parts:
 - `per` forms the inverse of the following unit.
 - A prefix in the sense of SI.
 This is added before the unit.